dickhardt/rs-sample-node-a2p3/README.md

 5) `dotcloud push` will deploy to dotcloud

-NOTE: this application needs a later version of node.js than the standard one on DotCloud, so node.js 0.8.17 is built to run the app
+NOTE: this application needs a later version of node.js than the standard one on DotCloud, so node.js 0.8.17 is built to run the app => the first deploy will take some time to build, will not need to rebuild in future deployments.

+##Windows Azure Deployment

+1) Register at [Windows Azure](http://www.windowsazure.com) and [build and deploy a Node.js web site](http://www.windowsazure.com/en-us/develop/nodejs/tutorials/create-a-website-(mac)) if you have not done it before.

+2) Create a new website and set up deployment to use a **local git** repository.
+Remember your **username**, **password** and copy the resulting **git repo** that is hosted at Azure.

+3) `git remote add azure <git repo at azure>` will add a git remote to your local copy of the Sample App

+4) Edit the appID in `config.json` to be the hostname you created for your app on Azure.

+5) `npm run register` to create a new `vault.json` file for the new hostname.

+6) Add the generated vault.json and config.json files to the repo so that they will be deployed to Azure.

+	git add -f vault.json
+	git add -f config.json

+7) `git commit -m "adding in vault.json and config.js"` to commit new files to local repo

+8) `git push azure master` will push the code to Azure.
+You will need to enter your credentials you created in (2)

 ##Testing
 `npm test` will run the tests

-you may need to edit some constants in /test/test.js
+NOTE: see the comments in test/test.js for values you will need to modify to run a test

 The server must be running to be tested, and the DB needs to be empty.
 Stopping and restarting the server will clear the in-memory DB.

+##Database
+This sample stores all of its data in an large JSON object.
+The DB API calls are all have prcoess.nextTick() calls so that it acts async.
+To have resilient storage, rewrite db_dev.js to expose the same API but work with the database of your choice.

 ## Related